Robert Kermit: Kermit and Carow

 By 1834, Robert Kermit already owned St. George, and persuaded Stephen Whitney and Nathaniel Prime to become owners in a new ship, St. Andrew.
-This was the birth of the Saint Line.
-Despite making some highly profitable deals, Kermit, Prime, and Whitney could not keep the Saint Line afloat.
+This was the beginning of the Saint Line.
+Despite making some very profitable deals, Kermit, Prime, and Whitney could not keep the Saint Line solvent.

-After the Saint Line foundered, Kermit moved his company to 74 South Street, and on September 11, 1835 purchased the old and popular Red Star Line of Liverpool packets, established in 1818 by Byrnes, Trimble & Co.
+After the Saint Line foundered, Kermit relocated his company to 74 South Street, and on September 11, 1835 purchased the old and popular Red Star Line of Liverpool packets, established in 1818 by Byrnes, Trimble & Co.
 In 1837, Kermit became a director of the Mutual Insurance Company and in 1847 director of the Knickerbocker Fire Insurance Company.

-In this period, he commissioned the construction of a few new ships, including West Point (or Westpoint), that finally sailed under the flag of the Red Star Line.
+In this period, he commissioned the construction of a few new ships, including West Point (or Westpoint), that finally sailed with the flag of the Red Star Line.
 Other Red Star ships included John R. Skeddy (1845), Constellation (1849), Underwriter (1850), Waterloo, John Jay, England, Virginian, Samuel Hicks, Stephen Whitney, United States, and Sheffield.

-Unlike other operators, Kermit owned shares in all the ships of the line, while the rest of them were mainly owned by various ship builders and ship captains.
-Under Kermit's management, several misadventures and shipwrecks occurred, but in the quality of the ships, and their speed and regularity, the performance of Red Star Line was better than it had been.
+Unlike other operators, Kermit owned shares in all the ships of the line, while the rest of them were owned mainly by various ship builders and ship captains.
+With Kermit's management, several misadventures and shipwrecks occurred, but due to the quality of the ships and their speed and regularity, the performance of Red Star Line was better than it had been.

-In the pressure of hard competition, packet schedules were tightened when reorganizing sailings due to disasters, new launchings, etc. In 1844-1848, several ships made three-month round trips instead of the traditional four months, calculated from one Liverpool departure to the following one.
-West Point, Waterloo, and especially Virginian were among the fastest on the North Atlantic route.
+In the pressure of competition, packet schedules were abbreviated when reorganizing sailings due to disasters, new launchings, etc. In 1844-1848, several ships made three-month round trips instead of the traditional four months, measured from one Liverpool departure to the next one.
+West Point, Waterloo, and especially Virginian were among the fastest of the North Atlantic route.
 Virginian also was one of the most susceptible ships and often ended in reporting problems and misadventures.

-For many years, Kermit operated the line in his own name (it was often called Kermit Line too).
+For many years, Kermit operated the line in his own name (it was often called Kermit Line).
 In 1850, Kermit's father-in-law, Isaac Quentin Carow, died.
 Kermit never had children of his own; this is part of the reason Kermit developed an almost paternal relationship with his brother-in-law, Charles Carow, who was 21 years younger than his sister Ann Eliza.
-Kermit took Carow into partnership as Kermit & Carow, to carry on the business of general ship-owning, commission, and commercial trading.
+Kermit took Carow into partnership as Kermit & Carow, to perform the business of general ship-owning, commission, and commercial trading.
 After 1851 he was associated with his brother-in-law, Charles Carow.